-I am a journalist and essayist based in New York City and Texas and a Soros Equality Fellow through the Open Society Foundations.
-I write on U.S. culture, U.S.-Mexico border, Texas, social trends and violence in Mexico.
-I am currently working on a non-fiction book about Borders and what their powerful influence on U.S. identity, politics and culture of violence.
-I am writing a three-part series on Borders for The Baffler, which can be found here.
+I am a journalist, essayist and current Soros Equality Fellow through the Open Society Foundations.
+I am working on a non-fiction book about Borders and their powerful influence on U.S. identity, politics and culture of violence.
+My recent three-part series on Borders for The Baffler can be found here.

 I reported from The Washington Post New York bureau for three years.
 My essay, “On the Texas Borderline, a Solid, if Invisible, Wall” appeared in the Post’s Style section and became the inspiration for my documentary project, (work in progress) “Tell’em Who You Are.”